 Whether we can use your vocal talents (yes), what your duties might be, and additional answers.

-The mission of Flying Horse Farms is to enrich the lives of children with serious illnesses and their families by providing magical, transforming fun through medically-safe, cost-free camping experiences.
+The mission of Flying Horse Farms is to make it possible for children with serious illnesses to heal, grow, and thrive.

 Throughout the spring and summer, Flying Horse Farms will hold weekend-long family camps (beginning on Friday evening and going through to early Sunday afternoon).
-We can host up to 10 families each weekend.
 Families get to play, relax, create, unplug and reconnect while they are at Flying Horse Farms.
 Our goal is to provide families of children with serious illnesses the opportunity to experience what camp can do for the child and their family.

-As a family camp volunteer, you will be placed as an activity counselor, Family Liaison, on our medical team, or on our kitchen crew.
+As a family camp volunteer, you will be placed as a Family Sidekick, Activity Counselor, Medical Volunteer, or on our kitchen crew.

 Campers come to Flying Horse Farms with a range of unique needs.
 Our medical staff is responsible for helping to meet these needs.
 During family camp weekends, families will bring any equipment, supplies and medication that their child may need.
 The medical team acts as a resource for the family and provides general first aid.